HEART: Achieving Timely Multi-Model Training for Vehicle-Edge-Cloud-Integrated Hierarchical Federated Learning: Multi-Task Scheduling over VEC-HFL Architecture

-Fig. 2 illustrates the above cases using four training tasks, seven vehicles, and three ESs.
-Colored arrows (blue, green, yellow, red) represent the uploading and broadcasting processes for tasks 1–4, while $\mathsf{C_{i\_j}}$ denotes the $j^\text{th}$ task in the $i^\text{th}$ edge iteration of a global iteration.
-For example, $\mathsf{C_{1\_2}}$ indicates the second task in the first edge iteration.
-In this figure, Vehicle 1 first completes Task 3 but has no immediate follow-up task to process (i.e., \textit{case (ii)}), so it remains idle until Task 1 is broadcasted by the ES.
-By contrast, Vehicle 2 receives Task 1 before it finishes Task 3 (i.e., \textit{case (i)}), so it transitions to processing Task 1 without any idle times.
-In this figure, after collecting two edge models from ESs, the CS performs a global aggregation and re-broadcasts the updated global model to the ESs (see the arrows from the ESs to the CS and from the CS to the ESs on the right side of Fig. 2).
+Fig. 2 illustrates these cases using four training tasks, seven vehicles, and three ESs.
+Colored arrows (blue, green, yellow, red) represent uploading and broadcasting for Tasks 1–4, while $\mathsf{C_{i\_j}}$ denotes the $j^\text{th}$ task in the $i^\text{th}$ edge iteration of a global iteration (e.g., $\mathsf{C_{1\_2}}$ is the second task in the first edge iteration).
+Vehicle 1 completes Task 3 without an immediately available next task (i.e., \textit{case (ii)}), and thus remains idle until Task 1 is broadcast by the ES.
+In contrast, Vehicle 2 receives Task 1 before finishing Task 3 (i.e., \textit{case (i)}), enabling seamless transition without idle time.
+After collecting two edge models from ESs, the CS performs global aggregation and re-broadcasts the updated global model to ESs (see arrows between ESs and CS, right side of Fig. 2).

 Next, we provide a more formal description of the non-task-training time process.
 Firstly, the upload time of task $j$ of the $n^\text{{th}}$ vehicle covered by ES $m$ during the $k^{\text{th}}$ edge iteration of the $g^{\text{th}}$ global iteration can be expressed by